 THE PERFECT IP SURVEILLANCE SOLUTION

-Size doesn't always matter, and this little guy proves it!
-It may be tiny but it's jam packed with the latest technology; such as ultra high resolution of 4MP, resolution is always something that is important to consider when choosing a camera and at 2560x1440 that this cam can produce is twice the total resolution than even 1080P!
-That along with amazing infrared technology which allows this surveillance device to see in pitch black darkness up to 98ft, and auto address configuration via Dynamic Host Configuration Protocol which makes setup a breeze and virtually eliminates any maintenance since the NVR will automatically assign an address to the camera.
+Wide coverage with supreme recording quality is what this 180-degree field of view camera offers.
+It may seem small but it's jam-packed with the latest technology; such as the ultra-high resolution of 5MP, the resolution is always important to consider when choosing a camera, and at 2880x1620 this camera can produce more than twice the total resolution of 1080P!
+That along with amazing infrared technology which allows this surveillance device to see in pitch black darkness up to 66ft, and auto address configuration via Dynamic Host Configuration Protocol which makes setup a breeze and virtually eliminates any maintenance since the NVR will automatically assign an address to the camera.
 All of these features and more make this camera perfect for monitoring areas outside your home or business.
-The wide angle view on this cam is perfect for all of your general coverage needs.
-The design makes it completely weatherized so there is no need to worry about snow, rain or even extreme heat and cold!
+The wide-angle view on this cam is perfect for all of your general coverage needs.
+The design makes it completely weatherized so there is no need to worry about snow, rain, or even extreme heat and cold!

 AMAZINGLY SIMPLE INSTALLATION